ZhangLi-CS/GCP_Optimization/README.md

-# Deep Global Generalized Gaussian Networks
+# What Deep CNNs Benefit from Global Covariance Pooling: An Optimization Perspective
 This is an code implementation of CVPR20 paper ([What Deep CNNs Benefit from Global Covariance Pooling: An Optimization Perspective]()), created by [Qilong Wang](https://csqlwang.github.io/homepage/) and Li Zhang.

 ## Introduction